bereanarchive/bereanarchive/articles/sociology/problems-in-lgbt-studies.md

 [^eappen-2023:a]: "At this year’s meeting, we had frank and fruitful discussions with endocrinologists who provide hormonal treatments to kids with gender dysphoria, as well as some who don’t.
 Without exception, they acknowledged that the society’s evidence base for pediatric gender transition is weak, at best.
 Yet while they’re aware of the guidelines’ shortcomings, they’re afraid to voice their concerns.
 The society’s full-throated endorsement of gender-affirming care implied condemnation of anyone who holds differing views.
 Medical professionals are being cowed into silence and coerced into providing treatments they know are dangerous to children."
 [^eappen-2023:b]: "Perhaps the most telling interactions were with European endocrinologists, who were there to discuss the latest research and treatments in the specialty.
 Those we spoke with expressed surprise that the U.S. hasn’t banned, or at least severely restricted, such treatments for adolescents and children."
 [^eappen-2023:c]: "A few days before Judge Moody’s ruling, we attended the annual meeting of the Endocrine Society, of which one of us (Dr. Eappen) is a member.
 We found that endocrinologists are aware of the society’s failings and rue its elevation of transgender activism over medical expertise and patient needs."
+[^economist-2024]: "[Research into trans medicine has been manipulated](https://www.economist.com/united-states/2024/06/27/research-into-trans-medicine-has-been-manipulated)."
+The Economist.
+2024.
+Mirrors:  [Archive.is](https://archive.is/wJCI7)
+[^economist-2024:a]: "In August the WPATH executive committee wrote to Ms Robinson that WPATH had “many concerns” about these papers, and that it was implementing a new policy in which WPATH would have authority to influence the EPC team’s output—including the power to nip papers in the bud on the basis of their conclusions."
+[^economist-2024:b]: "No one at WPATH or Johns Hopkins has responded to multiple inquiries, so there are still gaps in this timeline."
 [^fincham-2008]: Fincham, Jack E.  "[Response Rates and Responsiveness for Surveys, Standards, and the Journal](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2384218/)."
 Am J Pharm Educ.
 2008.
 [^fincham-2008:a]: "Nonresponse bias is a deadly blow to both the reliability and validity of survey study findings.
 If a survey achieves only a 30% response rate, the study suffers from a nonresponse bias of 70%.
 If the response rate to a survey is 20%, the nonresponse bias is 80%...
 Response rates approximating 60% for most research should be the goal of researchers and certainly are the expectation of the Editor and Associate Editors of the *Journal*.
 For survey research intended to represent all schools and colleges of pharmacy, a response rate of ≥ 80% is expected."
 [^friedman-2013]: Friedman, Andrew. "[Wrestling with reversal](https://www.jpost.com/jerusalem-report/israel/wrestling-with-reversal-334664)."
 Jerusalem Post.
 2013.
 Mirrors:  [Archive.org](https://web.archive.org/web/20230326121607/https://www.jpost.com/jerusalem-report/israel/wrestling-with-reversal-334664), [Archive.is](https://archive.is/wip/9pEj5).